bcgov/gis-pantry/docs/getting-started-with-QGIS/doc/expressions.md

 Sometimes, rather than aggregating all the rows of data, you will need to show information from each individual row of data.
 In QGIS, this can be done by aggregating the data with the concatenate attribute.
-The below code is an example of the farmatting used to accomplish this:
+The below code is an example of the formatting used to accomplish this:

 ```sql
 aggregate(